 “Sounds inscrutably oriental, probably over my head.”

 We spend the afternoon doing lesbian sex things, repeatedly.
 Unlike guy sex, girl sex isn’t over with the first orgasm.
 That’s just the warm-up, there are two, three or four orgasmic orgasms that can follow...if you know what you’re doing.
 We know.

 Starting the next morning, Nikko and I do our mixed routine for three days, temple, building, light training.
 Janah stays at the apartment, thinking over the targets and the job.
 She spends an hour on yoga, a half hour walking around on her hands, even up and down the stairs to the meditation loft.
 That’s the worst.
 It requires perfect balance, one hand on one step, the other moving to the next, push herself up, or let herself down with the one hand, balance on the step, move to the next.
 Her shoulders and arms scream for mercy at the end.

-By the time we return, Janah’s got gel packs across her shoulders, drinking a concoction of liquid protein, freeze-dried powdered berries from Nutri-Fruit and vanilla yogurt blended with ice cubes.
+By the time we return, Janah’s got gel packs across her shoulders, drinking a concoction of liquid protein, freeze-dried powdered berries from Nutri-Fruit, Chia seeds and vanilla yogurt blended with ice cubes.
 It’s something I made up that Nikko will sip on.
 Besides having very few calories, it tastes good, high protein and antioxidants, minimal carbs and cools down your body after a grueling workout.

 “Got a plan, I haven’t felt anything?”

 That means, in Cajun cooking terminology, “First you make a roux.”